 It’s 80 degrees as if summer already.
 I’m on the Lower MacLeay, one of the most popular trails in Forest Park.
-When I lived in the neighborhood I walked its length almost daily and was familiar with every section of the trail.
+When I lived in the neighborhood I walked its length almost daily and was familiar with every section.
 The place where the creek runs along a wide gravely shore just a tad lower than the trail.
-The place where one looks down on the creek as it flows between narrow banks and forms a small green pool between sections of rock.
-The place where the creek is flanked by a high rock wall covered in ferns.
-The stretch of creek with a wide, flat rock in the middle.
+The place a small green pool forms between narrow banks.
+The spot flanked by a high rock wall that’s covered in ferns.
+The stretch with a wide, flat rock in the middle.

 Today I feel the same deep familiarity and utter strangeness with this trail as when seeing an ex.
 There are plenty of landmarks I recognize but they are interrupted with unfamiliar foliage, reconstructed bridges and obscured views.
 I feel like a tourist by the time I cross Cornell.